 Some people just stay with you because they were outstanding in doing things in a certain moment or throughout their life.
-I selected a couple of courageous women that touched me in the way they tried to make a difference.
+Through history, many women have had immeasurable impact on culture and society.
+Women’s History Month is a month dedicated to reflect on the often-overlooked contributions of women.
+Therefore, I made a short list of courageous women that touched me.
 Read my latest post for 5 special and courageous women to admire.

 1. Christiane Amanpour – Journalist